Home > Glossary > Process Mining

 • Status change

-With this data, the actual process can be represented using process mining software such as Celonis or Signavio.
-As a rule, this crystallizes a main process, the so-called happy path, as well as other deviating processes as they run in reality.
-Process mining provides you not only with the transparency of the processes, but also with the visual preparation of key figures.
+This data can be used to visualize the actual process using process mining software such as Celonis or Signavio.
+As a rule, this crystallizes a main process, the so-called happy path, as well as other deviating processes as they occur in reality.
+Process mining not only gives you transparency of the processes but also the visual preparation of key figures.
 This allows you to determine the percentage distribution, deviations and outliers of individual processes.

 Do you want to optimize your processes using process mining?

-Contact our process mining experts for a free & no obligation consultation.
+Contact our process mining experts for a free & non-binding consultation.